beling/book-pl/src/ch11-03-test-organization.md

 integration test files as a module.
 Here’s an example of calling the `setup` function from the `it_adds_two` test in *tests/integration_test.rs*:

-<span class="filename">Filename: tests/integration_test.rs</span>
+<span class="filename">Plik: tests/integration_test.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch11-writing-automated-tests/no-listing-13-fix-shared-test-code-problem/tests/integration_test.rs}}
 ```

-Note that the `mod common;` declaration is the same as the module declaration we demonstrated in Listing 7-21.
+Note that the `mod common;` declaration is the same as the module declaration we demonstrated in listing 7-21.
 Then in the test function, we can call the `common::setup()` function.

 #### Integration Tests for Binary Crates